Practice

 Building a loose incense blend

-The traditional structure for a loose incense blend uses three layers: a base, a heart, and a top note — borrowed from perfumery but applicable to magical blending.
+The traditional structure for a loose incense blend uses three layers: a base, a heart, and a top note, borrowed from perfumery but directly applicable to magical blending.
 The Scent Magic tool in Grimoire is built around exactly this structure.

 The base is what burns slowly and carries the blend: resins like frankincense, myrrh, or benzoin.
-It's also the energetic anchor of the working.
+It is also the energetic anchor of the working.

 The heart is the main magical intention: the herb or combination of herbs that carries the primary purpose of the blend.